 Golden Clear Acrylic Medium & Schmincke Gold Dust

-NOTE: The gold on the purple crown is created with a brushed on Golden Acrylic Medium painted in the area for the Schmincke gold dust to stick.
+NOTE: The gold on the purple crown is created by applying a brushed-on Golden Acrylic Medium in the area where the Schmincke gold dust is to stick.
 Using a puffy old makeup brush, I dab into the Gold Dust and tap it over a finger to let the gold dust fall into the wet medium.
-I lightly fluff the brush over top mixing in gold dust into spots with little coverage.
-There is textural surface quality and it relatively stays put where there is the medium while the excess gold dust blows off the dry paper.
+I lightly fluff the brush over top, mixing in gold dust into spots with little coverage.
+There is textural surface quality, and it relatively stays put where there is the medium, while the excess gold dust blows off the dry paper.

 Supplies: